rptetzloff/rptetzloff.github.io/_trials/2021-03-11-gf-sourdough-num-6.md

 ## Notes

-This was the first loaf made, and did not rise significantly.
-It mimicked the recipe from [Bakerita](https://www.bakerita.com/gluten-free-sourdough-bread/), but had quinoa and buckwheat flours added to firm up the texture of the dough.
+Unfortunately, I did not document the results.